2 Sets vs 3 Sets: Which is Best for Hypertrophy?

 What is the difference between 2 sets and 3 sets for hypertrophy?

-What other factors should be considered for hypertrophy?
+What other factors affect hypertrophy?

 Enter your name and email to share your thoughts.
 It's free, fast, and easy.